aencinas1/kickstarter-analysis/README.md

 From the Outcomes Based on Goal chart, we can determine that, ultimately, keeping a play campaign funding goal under $1000 yields the most success.
 In fact, 76% of play campaigns with a funding goal under $1000 were successful.
 There is some flexability here as 73% of campaigns with a goal of $1000-$4999 were also successful, but I would certainly say the lower the goal the better the chance of success.
 Also, notice that campaigns with a goal of $35000-$44999 had a 66% success rate.
 However, with a sample size so small (9 total) I would not recommend a goal that large.
 Of note, there were no canceled play campaigns.

+There are some limitations of the data to consider.
+First, we only have data provided by Louise.
+There are certainly more artists out there funding their own projects.
+We could increase the variety of the data and increase the sample sizes to get more accurate data.
+The sample size I would consider a limiting factor, as the Outcomes Based on Launch Date pivot table accounts for about 100 campaigns per month.
+Ideally I would like that sample size to be larger.
+Another limitation is that fact that we only account for Kickstarter.
+We could also consider analyzing other methods of funding productions to see if our findings are supported outside of Kickstarter.

+Finally, we could also consider additional tables/graphs to find information relevant to what Louise seeks.
+For example, we could implement a Clustered Bar Graph to see how much money was pledged next to the funding goal of a sample of campaigns.
+For all we know, the mid-range funding goal campaigns only failed by a very small margin.
+A Clustered Bar Graph would help us to see how far off from the goal a campaign actually was, and if it is marginal, perhaps the launch date was the deciding factor that ultimately caused it to fail.